 The Compensation Committee is composed solely of independent, non-employee directors.
-The members of the Compensation Committee of the Board of Directors during the 2013 fiscal year are listed above.
-In addition, Robert R. Grusky served as a member of the Compensation Committee until December 2012.
+The members of the Compensation Committee of the Board of Directors during the 2014 fiscal year are listed above.

 Compensation Program Risk Assessment

 AutoZone's management conducts an annual assessment of the compensation plans and programs that apply throughout the Company, including those plans and programs in which our executives participate.
 The assessment is performed by key members of AutoZone's human resources, finance, operations, and legal teams, and entails thorough discussions of each plan's or program's design and operation.
 The findings are reviewed by senior management prior to being reviewed and discussed with the Compensation Committee.